 You can also style your beard with products such as beard wax and beard balms.
 Gently get a little of the wax or the balm and massage it between your palms before applying it.
 Then apply the wax or balm into your beard in downward strokes to encourage the hair growth in the right direction.
 Sardar Mango & Vanilla beard balm offers a great scent as well as a light hold to help keep the hairs in place.

 Beard oils can help hydrate the hairs and give it that boost to grow into a thicker beard.
 Beard oil helps to nourish and hydrate your beard.
 Want to smell great too?
 We recommend the Coffee & Walnut Beard Oil from Sardar.
 With all-natural ingredients, you know your beard is going to get the essentials it needs to grow and feel amazing.
-Click here to find out which ingredients go into our beard oils, and how they benefit your beard.
+Click here To explore to find out which ingredients go into our beard oils, and how they benefit your beard.

 Step 5: Take the Reins